Your questions answered

 In Wales, all branches of The Co-op donate the single-use carrier bag charge to Wildlife Trusts Wales so that they can continue their work to protect wildlife for the future.

 Working in partnership with the Co-op the Wildlife Trusts Wales deliver projects which are themed around health and wellbeing and encourages people to get more active in their community through volunteering.
 More recently the funding has focussed on facilitating and promoting its commitments to the Welsh Wildlife Heroes partnership.
 The Co-op is an active partner and engages its members, customers and colleagues to support the project.

-The Co-op age restricts a number of products.
-We base our age restriction policies on the law, official guidance and member concern.
+The Co-op age restricts the sales of a number of products.
+We base these restrictions on the law, official guidance and member concern.